Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 The water is not safe to drink in Mexico.
 Your accommodation will often provide you with drinking water, and I recommend a LifeStraw or SteriPen water purifier and reusable bottle to cut down on your plastic waste.
 That said, there’s nothing wrong with brushing your teeth with Mexican water.

 If you get sick in Mexico, consider visiting a Farmacia Ahorro.
-I learned this on my latest trip — several pharmacy chains, including Farmacia Ahorro, have a doctor working in the pharmacy who can examine you!
+I learned this when living in Mérida — several pharmacy chains, including Farmacia Ahorro, have a doctor working in the pharmacy who can examine you!
 Ask the pharmacist and they’ll give you a ticket for the doctor.
 Tip the doctor when you’re done (100 pesos, or $5, is fine).